11 Predictive modelling and machine learning

 colour = "red")

 In this example, we had access to data from outside the range used for fitting the model, which allowed us to see that the model performs poorly outside the original data range.
-In most cases however, we do not have access to such data.
-When extrapolating outside the range of the training data, there is always a risk that the patterns governing the phenomenons we are studying are completely different, and it is important to be aware of this.
+In most cases, however, we do not have access to such data.
+When extrapolating outside the range of the training data, there is always a risk that the patterns governing the phenomena we are studying are completely different, and it is important to be aware of this.

-9.3.4 Missing data and imputation
+11.3.4 Missing data and imputation

 To see an example of imputation, let’s create some missing values in mtcars: